Boys soccer: Chancellor defeats Blacksburg on late goal, reaches Class 4 championship

 One minute later, Chancellor scored again.

 Senior midfielder Andres Correa lined up a direct free kick from 25 yards out on the left side.
-Somehow, the ball eluded a Blacksburg defender in front of the net and went by Bruins keeper Brady Schott for a 2–0 lead.
+Mike Kreider raced in to re-direct the ball lightly past Bruins keeper Brady Schott for a 2–0 lead.

 As the clock ticked inside 20 minutes, Blacksburg was far from finished.